-MidFirst Bank, one of the five largest privately owned banks in the United States, traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
+MidFirst Bank, one of the five largest privately-owned banks in the United States, traces its roots to Midland Mortgage Company, which was founded in 1950 by a group of Oklahoma City area bankers.
 The name was changed to MidFirst Bank in 1982, following the purchase of a thrift charter.
-Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $14.9 billion and 77 branch locations in Colorado, Oklahoma, and Arizona.
+Through continued growth and market expansion, today’s MidFirst Bank has assets in excess of $15.3 billion and 78 branch locations in Colorado, Oklahoma, and Arizona.

 How the High Yield Online Savings Compares

-When compared to the Savings Accounts tracked by DepositAccounts.com that are available nationwide, Vio Bank’s High Yield Online Savings APY currently ranks second, regardless of minimum deposit.
+When compared to the Savings Accounts tracked by DepositAccounts.com that are available nationwide, Vio Bank’s High Yield Online Savings APY currently ranks third, regardless of minimum deposit.